IKEA McKinsey 7S Model

 As it is illustrated in figure below, shared values represent the core of IKEA McKinsey 7S framework.
 This is because shared values guide employee behaviour with effects on their performance and ultimately on the bottom line for the business.

 IKEA organizational structure is unique and highly complex.
 The home improvement and furnishing chain maintains uniqueness and complexity its corporate structure in order to pay less taxes.
 The company can be divided into three large groups: franchise, range and supply and industry.
-Large scale of the business that integrates 422 IKEA stores in more than 50 markets necessitates hierarchical organizational structure.
+Large scale of the business that integrates 11 franchisees operating in more than 500 locations in 63 countries necessitates hierarchical organizational structure.
 Nevertheless, the Swedish furniture chain has proved to be successful in overcoming common weaknesses of hierarchical organizational structure such as high level of bureaucracy and lack of flexibility of the business.

 IKEA business relies on a set of systems.
 These include employee recruitment and selection system, team development and orientation system, transaction processing systems, customer relationship management system, business intelligence system, knowledge management system and others.